 Maybe most importantly, depending on your situation, is that Mattermost has more documentation available for setup, maintenance, and administrative tasks.
 You don’t need to go on a hunt for the information you need when you have an issue.

 This app can be expensive to use, especially if you have a lot of users.
-It also limits itself by only running on Linux, although there are desktop applications for various platforms that are available to users.

 Some of Mattermost’s useful features: